Great Rift Valley

-The Great Rift Valley (Bonde la ufa) is a series of contiguous geographic depressions, approximately 6,000 or 7000 km in total length, the definition varying between sources, that runs from the southern Turkish Hatay Province in Asia, through the Red Sea, to Mozambique in Southeast Africa.
-While the name remains in some usages, it is rarely used in geology where the term "Afro-Arabian Rift System" is preferred.
+The Great Rift Valley (GRV) is a series of contiguous geographic depressions, approximately 6,500 km in total length, which, in its original definition, runs from "the plains of northern Syria" in the north, (Note: Ottoman Syria at the end of the 19th-century included what is now the southern Turkish Hatay Province.) through the Red Sea, to Mozambique in the south.
+The term remains in use in the fields of geography, zoology, ecology, paleontology and other disciplines, but it is now rarely used in geology where the term "Afro-Arabian Rift System" is preferred, which describes the series of geological structures that have given rise to the geographical feature.
+Great Rift Valley is also often used to refer to valleys, such as the Kenyan Rift Valley, within the East African Rift system.